par26/LOHSAttendenceApp/README.md

 # Libaries Used
 # Express JS
-Used for routing the general sever of the program
+Used for rendering and routing the website

 # Mongoose
-Used for obtaining and retriving the data from the MongoDB database
+Mongoose was used to write and retrive the data from the MongoDB database

 # PUG
-Used for templating for frontend
+Used for templating the frontend web pages